msuperdock/agda-unused/README.md

 - When an existing item appears, we mark it used.

-This means, for example, if we have three definitions (say `f`, `g`, `h`), each depending on the previous one, where `h` is not a root, then `f` and `g` are considered used, while `h` is considered unused.
-If we remove `h` and run `agda-unsed` again, it will now report that `g` is unused.
+This means, for example, if we have three definitions (say `f`, `g`, `h`), each depending on the previous one, then `f` and `g` are considered used, while `h` is considered unused.
+If we remove `h` and run `agda-unused` again, it will now report that `g` is unused.
 This behavior is different from Haskell's built-in tool, which would report that all three identifiers are unused on the first run.

 ## Limitations